 The solution to help with addiction and to overcome sin in general is to put a priority on daily Bible study.
 Read a chapter from the New Testament and one from the Old Testament each day.
 Then put a priority on doing what it says to do.

 Every person who makes it a priority to follow God’s ways will find fullness of joy in their life to some extent.
-Every person who makes it a priority to follow Jesus ways in full (which is to obey his ways and to spread the Gospel) will always have fullness of joy.
+Every person who makes it a priority to follow Jesus ways in full (which is to obey his ways and to spread the Gospel) will find fullness of joy.

 Read Proverbs 14